Plantar Warts

 What is plantar warts?

-Plantar warts are caused primarily by HPV types 1, 2, and 4 — strains that infect the superficial layers of the skin (epidermis).
+Plantar warts are caused primarily by HPV types 1, 2, and 4.
+These strains infect the superficial layers of the skin (epidermis).
 HPV enters through small cuts or breaks in the plantar skin, favored by warm, moist environments such as pool decks, locker rooms, and public showers.
 Once established, the virus induces thickened, hyperkeratotic skin growth.

 Unlike warts on the hand (verruca vulgaris), which grow outward, plantar warts develop an endophytic (inward) growth pattern due to the constant pressure of weight-bearing.
 This forces the wart deep into the dermis, explaining why they can be painful despite appearing relatively flat on the surface.